murapa96/SynaLinks-server/README.md

-# SynaLinks-server
+# [WIP] SynaLinks-server

-The server to run and train SynaLinks LLMs
+The server to run and train SynaLinks LLMs locally